The-Three-Codemigos/grace_shopper/README.md

 4. Choose a name for your local database instance and edit `db/index.js` to assign the name to `DB_NAME`.
 Next, run `createdb <your-db-name-goes-here>` from your command line to spin up your database.

 5. `npm run start:dev` will build your react app and start your express server in concurrent mode (meaning that both processes run in the same terminal window).
-Once this command is running, you can start developing!
-The server restarts thanks to `nodemon`, and the client restarts thanks to `react-scripts`.
+Once this command is running, you can start developing! `nodemon` and `react-scripts` will listen to file changes and update continuously (hot-module-reloading).

-<small>NB: If you see a `proxy error` message in the terminal, just hard refresh your browser window and you'll be all set.</small>
+<em>NB: If you see a `proxy error` message in the terminal, just hard refresh your browser window and you'll be all set.</em>

 ## Project Structure